 It's important to understand that not all conditions may be covered by your policy.
 For example, COVID-19 is not considered a critical illness, meaning any claim you make would be denied.

-Depending on the provider, critical illness may also cover you from a serious injury or disability.
-For more information on what is covered under your policy agreement, see the policy documents issued by your provider.
+Depending on the insurer, critical illness may also cover you from a serious injury or disability.
+For more information on what is covered under your policy agreement, see the policy documents issued by your insurer.

-It’s really important to remember that, when it comes to critical illness policies, the conditions covered and definitions of illnesses can vary from provider to provider, so always check your policy schedule and contact your chosen insurer directly if you are unsure what you may be covered for.
+It’s really important to remember that, when it comes to critical illness policies, the conditions covered and definitions of illnesses can vary from insurer to insurer, so always check your policy schedule and contact your chosen insurer directly if you are unsure what you may be covered for.

 Making a claim

-In the event you are diagnosed with a critical illness, you should contact your insurance provider as soon as possible.
+In the event you are diagnosed with a critical illness, you should contact your insurer as soon as possible.
 This can usually be done online or over the phone.
-Next, your provider will review your claim in which they may contact your doctor or GP for further medical evidence.
+Next, your insurer will review your claim in which they may contact your doctor or GP for further medical evidence.

 A successful claim will result in a one-time lump sum being paid out to you by your insurer.
-The length of the overall claims process will vary from provider to provider.
+The length of the overall claims process will vary from insurer to insurer.